Can Collapsed Veins from Injecting Drugs Be Fixed? - Garden State Treatment Center

 Continuously blowing out your veins and then waiting until they are healed to pump them full of your drug of choice (only to have them collapse again a day or two later) is certainly no way to live.
 Depending on the vein’s location, you may have to deal with changes to your circulation, which may require medical care.

-Over time, however, new blood vessels will develop, and the collapsed vein will be overtaken.
+A vein that has collapsed from repeated injection typically scars and hardens permanently and does not return to normal function.
+The body can develop collateral circulation, meaning nearby vessels take over some of the blood flow, but the damaged vein itself does not recover.
+The only way to prevent further vascular damage is to stop injecting, which is one of many reasons to seek treatment.
 Again, the most important thing is that once a vein collapses, you avoid using it again – if a vein collapses twice, there is a very good chance that you will cause permanent damage and that you will never recover the same way.

 Intravenous Drug Addiction Recovery With Garden State Treatment Center